 Which specific governmental ID is being requested in the Group Member Registry (GMR)?

 All groups need to indicate in the new GMR template (Annex S13, tab 1.
-Farm information, column M) the National ID of each group member which has this information available.
+Farm information, column M) the National ID number of each group member which has this information available.

 Auditors will check the accuracy of the information in the GMR during the audit and raise a non-conformity if any discrepancy is found between what is indicated therein and what is cross-checked at producer level.
 The auditor will also raise a non-conformity if, during the audit, it is found that a group member is in possession of a national ID and that this was not indicated in the registry.